Labrador Nature Park: One Park, Two Worlds

 Deserving an award for the most unique location for a children’s playground is the one next to a World War Two machine gun pillbox.
 Close to Car Park C, it has a retro merry-go-round, pair of swings and two old-school see-saws.

-The two relics from the past nearby are a machine-gun bunker built in the 1930s as part of Singapore’s coastal defence and a white-coloured obelisk.
+The two relics from the past nearby are a machine-gun bunker built in the 1930s as part of Singapore’s coastal defence and an obelisk.

 Pillbox